Creating the Modern Office

 Space plans in the 2000’s

-Here is a plan from the 2010’s decade.
+Here is a plan from the 2010’s.
 Here we saw the rise of tech and media companies, with clients looking to create an office like Google.
 These offices were far less corporate, and looked to be more inspiring, with less formal meeting space.
-However, as much as here we were great at creating dynamic landscapes with lots of working opportunities, the all-important sequential order was thrown out of the window.
+Here we were great at creating dynamic landscapes with lots of working opportunities, however, the all-important sequential order was thrown out of the window.
 A zone 5 would be next to a 2, a 4 next to a 1, the spaces were all over the place.
 So, whilst we were exploring other opportunities, we were not fully understanding what they needed in order to function correctly.

 What is happening today?

-So, what is happening today when creating the modern office.
+So, what is happening today in creating the modern office.
 We are beginning to understand what it means to design for a neurodiverse community.
 In the space plan below, you can see the consideration towards the sequential order in zoning, ensuring healthy buffers between the zones that allow us to target acoustics, lighting and air quality.
-But what we want to understand now is who are the people using the spaces and where do they sit on the sensory threshold spectrum?
+But now, we want to understand who the people using the spaces and where they sit on the sensory threshold spectrum.

 The quote below, from an autistic student, captures this idea well: